Skip to main content

 For different collectors of CEEMS exporter, different capabilities are needed.
 The following list summaries the capabilities needed for each collector:

-• ipmi_dcmi: cap_setuid and cap_setgid to execute IPMI command as root.
+• ipmi_dcmi: cap_setuid and cap_setgid to execute IPMI command as root when third-party libaries are used. cap_dac_override when pure Golang implementation is used to communicate with device /dev/ipmi0.

 • slurm: cap_sys_ptrace and cap_dac_read_search to be able to access processes' environment variables to get GPU indices of a given compute job.
 If --collector.slurm.gpu-job-map-path is used, these capabilities wont be needed.